 Aquatect Gel is an effective moisturizer designed for even the most sensitive skin, with a golden water-to-oil ratio of 8:2.
 This one product is able to moisturize your skin by replenishing ample hydration, but also retain that moisture for a long time because the oils create a seal over your skin.
 It is an all-in-one effective moisturizer that has 7 roles.

-- Milky lotion
+- Milky products

 - Body cream